atillatan/blog/_articles/How-to-use-Github-Pages-for-static-website.md

 permalink:
 name:
 file_type:
-title: How to use Github Pages for static website
+title: How to use Github Pages for static websites
 description: >-
-  How to use Github Pages for static website
+  How to use Github Pages for static websites
 tags:
 category:
 sort_order: 40